modlfo/VultModules/README.md

 - Lateralus: a diode/transistor ladder filter based on the physical structure of the Moog filter.

 New modules comming!

+## Donate

+I dedicate many hours to the development of these plugins and related projects, like [Vult](http://modlfo.github.io/vult/).
+If you enjoy this, I would feel really happy if you make a contribution in the following link: [DONATE](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PNHBZ9J4CGYQU)

 ## Use